-The Division provides outstanding medical care for subjects with new onset and/or complicated hypertension, diabetic kidney disease, glomerulonephritis, acute and chronic renal failure, and renal transplantation.
+- The Division provides outstanding medical care for subjects with new onset and/or complicated hypertension, diabetic kidney disease, glomerulonephritis, onco-nephrology, acute and chronic renal failure, nephron-cardiology, and renal transplantation.
 Patients entering the clinics are not just offered routine medical care but are seen in multi-specialty clinics dedicated to delivering the latest therapy in a collaborative environment.

-Patients with Lupus Nephritis are seen in a joint Rheumatology-Nephrology clinic and patients with kidney disease secondary to heart disease is seen in a joint Cardiology-Nephrology clinic.
+- Patients with Lupus Nephritis are seen in a joint Rheumatology-Nephrology clinic and patients with kidney disease secondary to heart disease is seen in a joint Cardiology-Nephrology clinic.
 We also have close collaborations with Hematology, Hepatology, and Infectious Disease, and Transplant Surgery.
 Patients are also invited to participate in clinical studies searching for the cause and or cure of their disease and the ultimate plan is to develop NIH Centers of Excellence in Hypertension and Kidney Disease.

-While the main educational forum is at the bedside, the Division has a number of other educational opportunities including: a weekly Renal Research Grand Rounds, a weekly Renal Grand Rounds, a weekly case conference, a monthly journal club, and a monthly pathology conference.
+- While the main educational forum is at the bedside, the Division has a number of other educational opportunities including: a weekly Renal Research Grand Rounds, a weekly Renal Grand Rounds, a weekly case conference, a monthly journal club, and a monthly pathology conference.
 While these conferences have been very successful in educating our fellows, by evidence of a very successful track record on standardized tests, we are not satisfied and have initiated question based sessions for the fellows and the housestaff help educate in the complex concepts of acid base, electrolyte homeostasis, and pathology of glomerulonephritis.

-The Division has a long history of major contributions to the field of nephrology, heralded by the introduction of physiologically based solutions to treat sports-related dehydration and cholera by the late Dr. Robert Cade (former Chief), leading to the invention of Gatorade and the invention of an industry; the discovery of one of the major cell types in the kidney involved in the excretion of body acids by Dr. CC Tisher (former Chief and past Dean); and research focused on identifying the cause and future cure of essential hypertension (R. J. Johnson).
+- The Division has a long history of major contributions to the field of nephrology, heralded by the introduction of physiologically based solutions to treat sports-related dehydration and cholera by the late Dr. Robert Cade (former Chief), leading to the invention of Gatorade and the invention of an industry; the discovery of one of the major cell types in the kidney involved in the excretion of body acids by Dr. CC Tisher (former Chief and past Dean); and research focused on identifying the cause and future cure of essential hypertension (R. J. Johnson).

-The Division boasts over 1 million dollars direct yearly support by the NIH and other institutions with over 30 publications per year.
-Notable grants include;
+- The Division boasts over 1 million dollars direct yearly support by the NIH and other institutions with over 30 publications per year.
+Notable grants include:

-Much of the past success and future success of the Division is dependent on philanthropy.
-The Division is fortunate that many of the developers of Gatorade, former fellows, and grateful patients have supported the Division.
-The Division has utilized these funds to endow professorships, visiting professorships, improve the physical plant, help educate the fellows, purchase the latest medical equipment necessary for the cutting edge treatment of patients, and initiate cutting edge investigations.
+Much of the past success and future success of the division is dependent on philanthropy.
+The Division of Nephrology, Hypertension, & Renal Transplantation is fortunate that many of the developers of Gatorade, former fellows, and grateful patients have supported the division.
+We have utilized these funds to endow professorships, visiting professorships, improve the physical plant, help educate the fellows, purchase the latest medical equipment necessary for the cutting-edge treatment of patients, and initiate cutting-edge investigations.

 If you should have any questions or want to assist in the battle of kidney disease please feel free to contact us.